Fernando-Benegas/hub/api-gateway/1-getting-started/README.md

 ### Pre-requisites
 - A Traefik Hub account
 - [Helm](https://helm.sh/) installed
+- Allow outgoing requests to api.traefik.io on HTTPS ports (TCP/443).

 ## On Kubernetes

 For this tutorial, we deploy Traefik Hub API Gateway on a Kubernetes cluster.
 It's possible to use alternatives such as [kind](https://kind.sigs.k8s.io), [k3d](https://k3d.io/), [k3s](https://k3s.io/) cloud providers, and others.

-**:warning: It's important to disable the built-in Traefik ingress for k3d and k3s clusters.
+**:warning: It's important to disable the built-in Traefik ingress for k3d and k3s clusters to avoid possible conflicts.
 Refer to their documentation to see how to disable it**

 '''First, clone the GitHub repository dedicated to tutorials: